 Art is not so good as today's anime but the story dominates everything.

 LONDON episodes were exciting very much as they made you empathize with him.
-Overall it gives more than enough satisfaction and drives you to make independent decision in your live for your life.
+Overall it gives more than enough satisfaction and drives you to make independent decisions for your life.